BlackRookSoftware/SwingSet/README.md

 ### Introduction

 This library contains classes for creating common Swing objects quickly.
+These classes can be redistributed in whole or in part.

 ### Why?